Astronaut Scott Kelly has finished his year in space and is heading back to Earth on Tuesday

 Kelly began his mission to the space station on March 27, 2015, riding a Russian rocket that launched from the Baikonur Cosmodrome in Kazakhstan.

-Kornienko also will come back Tuesday and cosmonaut Sergey Volkov will be on the flight too – though he did not spend a year on the space station.
+Kornienko also is coming back Tuesday and cosmonaut Sergey Volkov is on the flight too – though he did not spend a year on the space station.

-After Kelly lands, he’ll be flown to Houston.
-But his mission doesn’t end there.
+Kelly’s mission won’t end once he lands.
 NASA will spend years analyzing the tests he conducted on board.

 CNN’s Ashley Strickland contributed to this report.